Frequently Asked Questions About PURCH

 Can you explain how clinical rotations work?

-The PURCH Core Clinical Experiences (CCE) offered to third year PURCH medical students at Baystate Medical Center in Springfield, MA are delivered in a similar structural model as at the main campus in Worcester.
+The PURCH Core Clinical Experiences (CCE) offered to third year PURCH medical students at Baystate Medical Center in Springfield, MA are delivered in a similar structural model as at the Worcester campus.
 You will rotate through three 15-week thematic sections: Care of Adults (Medicine and Neurology).
 Care of Families (Family Medicine and Community Health, Pediatrics, Psychiatry), and Perioperative & Maternal Care (Family Medicine and Community Health, Pediatrics, Psychiatry).

-The PURCH CCE have the same learning objectives as the CCE at the main campus.
+The PURCH CCE have the same learning objectives and identical grading system as the CCE at the main campus.
 You also have the same opportunities to participate in a variety of flexible clinical experiences throughout the CCE year.

 In my fourth year, will I be able to do clinical rotations outside of Baystate?